isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 assertion that a particular value has a particular type.
 A typing judgment is the fancy, academic name for a type declaration.
 For example, let's consider the booleans, of which we have two values: `true` and `false`.
-Because `true` is a `type:Bool`, we would write the judgment `true : Bool`, where the colon can be read aloud as "has the type," or "is of type."
+Because `true` is a `type:Bool`, we would write the judgment `true` `:` `type:Bool`, where the colon can be read aloud as "has the type," or "is of type."
 We can't yet write this judgment down, since we are in a new module and thus have lost our imports that brought `true` and `type:Bool` into scope.

 In Agda, we can assert the existence of things without having to give them a definition by using the `keyword:postulate` keyword.
 As we will see later, this